Fields

 number

 Numeric values.
-Maps to a Postgres integer column.
+Maps to a Postgres double precision column.

 import { number } from "@cms/config";